SamreenS2002/samrepo/Exploratory-Data-Analysis/ReadME.md

-# Clinical Data Interpretation
+# 🩺 Clinical Data Interpretation & Insights
+“Analyzing data with integrity to uncover truths that matter.”

+**🎯 Project Overview**

-**Project Goal:** To perform a deep-dive analysis into the Heart Disease UCI dataset to identify significant health indicators.
+This project involves a rigorous, deep-dive analysis of the Heart Disease UCI dataset.
+The primary objective was to move beyond raw numbers and identify the most significant biological indicators that correlate with heart disease presence.

-**Technical Implementation:** Utilized Pandas for data cleaning and Seaborn/Matplotlib for visualization.

-**Key Analytical Findings:** Observed that 'oldpeak' (ST depression) showed a strong linear separation in relation to heart disease presence.

-**Verification:** Verified that chest pain type ('cp') remains a primary categorical indicator in patient records.
+**🛠️ Technical Implementation**

+I utilized a professional Python-based data science stack to ensure accuracy and reproducibility:

+**Data Wrangling:**
+Implemented with Pandas for robust cleaning, handling missing values, and data normalization.

+**Visualization:**
+Leveraged Seaborn and Matplotlib to create high-dimensional plots that reveal hidden patterns.

+**Statistical Methodology:**
+Applied correlation matrices and distribution analysis to validate feature importance.